ST10091991/ST10091991/README.md

 Welcome to my GitHub profile!
 I'm an IT professional with a passion for application development, troubleshooting, and creating impactful solutions.
 With a Bachelor's in Computer and Information Sciences (Application Development), I'm ready to tackle challenges and build innovative projects.

 ---
+## 🚀 CI/CD Tools & DevOps Practices
+I am skilled in automating deployment and improving code quality through the following tools:

+- **CircleCI Pipeline**: Automated continuous integration and deployment pipelines to streamline testing and releases.
+- **SonarQube**: Implemented code quality checks to maintain high standards in the development process.
+- **Snyk**: Integrated security testing into CI/CD pipelines to identify and resolve vulnerabilities in dependencies.
+- **GitHub Actions**: Used for automating workflows such as testing, deployment, and build processes across various projects.

+---

 ## 🔧 Tech Stack
 Here's what I work with: